 A 20,000-metre 2017 exploration drill program commenced in July 2017 to test various targets within the Juanicipio property boundaries and to continue drilling the Deep Zone.
 Dr. Peter Megaw, the Company's Chief Exploration Officer, and the MAG exploration team were involved with Fresnillo in selecting drill targets for this program.
-To the end of 2017, approximately 9,000 metres were drilled, primarily in-fill drilling and assays are pending.
+To the end of 2017, approximately 9,000 metres were drilled, primarily in-fill drilling and assays were pending at year end.